 To strengthen your claim, you and your lawyer will need to gather evidence of the accident, the other driver’s fault, and your damages.
 You can do this through picture evidence, saving bills and receipts, getting treatment for your injuries, gathering contact information from witnesses, keeping a record of how the accident has affected you, and more.

 In most cases, it’s best to have a car accident lawyer to help you with the insurance claim process.
-You don’t have to have an attorney, but it’s near impossible for most accident victims to know exactly how to protect their legal rights during this process.
+Of course, you don’t have to have an attorney, but it’s near impossible for most accident victims to know exactly how to protect their legal rights during this process.
 This is especially true if you have a lot of damages.

 You Have Two Years to File for Damages in Georgia

-The statute of limitations for Georgia car accident claims is two years from the date of the accident.
+The statute of limitations for Georgia under OCGA §9-3-33 gives car accident victims two years from the date of the accident to file a claim.
 This time goes by quickly, so it’s best to retain a car accident lawyer as soon as possible.
 They can begin working on your case immediately and work towards the fullest compensation possible for you.

 At John Foy & Associates, we have been helping injury victims win what they deserve for 20 plus years.
-Working with us is risk-free because the consultation is FREE and you don’t pay unless we win you money.
-To get started today with your FREE consultation, call (404) 400-4000 or contact us online.
+We never charge upfront for our services, and you don’t pay unless we win you money.
+To get started today with your free consultation, call or contact us online.